What is CSDR?

 From a practical point of view, it means a mandatory settlement regime across a wide range of securities.

 CSDs will implement a penalty mechanism for settlement fails which will serve as a deterrent for participants that cause settlement fails.
-Cash penalties will be calculated on a daily basis.
+Calculation of cash penalties will be performed on a daily basis.
 The calculation will be done, for each business day a transaction fails to settle after its intended settlement date, up to the moment of the actual settlement date or until the end of the buy-in process.

 CSDs will not have an active role in the buy-in execution.
 The exclusive responsibility for buy-ins remains at the trading level and with the trading parties or the central counterparties (CCPs) in case of cleared trades.
 The CSD will report buy-ins based on information received from the relevant trading venue or CCPs.